About Us

 Florence Santa Croce painted chapel (www.free-city-guides.com)

 Uffizi Gallery – Some travel guides would make a big fuss of this incredible museum and say it’s the top place to visit in Florence.
 Our philosophy is that you should see the sights of the city itself, before spending hours inside museums!
 Despite that, there’s no doubt that if you love Renaissance art, this museum is an absolute must.
-It’s been called the greatest collection of Renaissance art in the world, and there’s so much inside that it will take you a very long time to see it all!
+It’s been called the greatest collection of Renaissance art in the world.
 The best works by Botticelli, Leonardo Da Vinci, Giotto, Raphael, Michelangelo and Titan are all here.
-A particular highlight for us is the chance to see the Vasari Corridor – the walkway which links Palazzo Vecchio and Palazzo Pitti.
-It’s lined with art, and is well worth seeing just to get a feel for what life was like for the Medici who originally used it.
-Sadly, the corridor is only open for a limited period each year and is not part of the Uffizi general admission.
-Your visit to the corridor will therefore need to be booked in advance.
-More info, pics, links & map...

 Florence San Lorenzo Street Market (www.free-city-guides.com)

 Piazza della Repubblica – This public square marks the original location of Florence’s Roman forum although everything you see here is much more modern than that!
-The Column of Abundance (Colonna dell’Abbondanza) in the middle of the piazza marks the traditional centre of the city and dates back to 1431.
+The Column of Abundance (Colonna dell’Abbondanza) in the middle of the piazza marks the traditional centre of the city.
 There are two striking features of the square today, firstly the huge arch called “Arcone” with its porticos each side and secondly the traditional carousel which gives children gleeful faces whenever it operates.
-British oscar-winning actor Colin Firth is a regular in the square as it’s the location of his favourite restaurant in Florence and he has a house nearby.
-More info, pics, links & map...

 Florence Santa Maria Novella at night (www.free-city-guides.com)

-Santa Maria Novella – Another of Florence’s churches with masterpieces inside and an admission charge, but another that is worth a visit.
+Santa Maria Novella – This is another of Florence’s churches with masterpieces inside and an admission charge, but another that is worth a visit.
 The frescoes here, particularly in the sanctuary and the cloisters are lovely.
-Also, if you’ve studied paintings, you may well know that the first one to use perspective was Masaccio’s Trinita dating back to 1428.
+Also, if you’ve studied paintings, you may well know that the first one to use perspective was Masaccio’s Trinita.
 You’ll find the painting inside Santa Maria Novella along with Giotto’s Crucifix.
 Outside the church, the Pizza Santa Maria Novella is one of Florence’s quieter open spaces and it has modern benches to sit on and ‘people watch’.
-More info, admission prices, opening times & map...

 OUR TOP TIP IN FLORENCE

 Piazzale Michelangelo – It’s a bit of a trek to get here on foot, but if you want picture postcard views of Florence, this is the place to come!
 Across the river from the main areas of the city and up a small hill, you’ll find a wide open area for viewing Florence.
-The route here on foot includes either a series of flights of stairs which you take from the main road along the river, next to Porta San Niccolo or one long stairway which you can take from Porta San Miniato.
-Either way, the stairs will zap your energy levels, but the view is well worth it.
-If you don’t fancy the walk, take the Hop-on, Hop-off Bus Tour which stops here.
-The picture right at the top of this city guide is taken from Piazzale Michelangelo.
-More pics, info, links & directions...
+The route here on foot includes lots of stairs which will zap your energy levels, but the view is well worth it.

 MORE THINGS TO DO IN FLORENCE